DeluxeOwl/chronicle/README.md

 You must now "bind" these events to the aggregate by providing a constructor function for each one.
-This allows the library to correctly deserialize events from the event log back into their concrete types.
+This allows the library to correctly decode events from the event log back into their concrete types.

 You need to make sure to create a constructor function for each event: